nickbreen/bz-platforms2/README.md

 - DEB
 - TGZ

+We could reduce the compilations down to GNU libc 2.12 and 2.34 as the two lowest common version and then package; this assumes that GNU libc is the only compilation dependency with some version issue.
+Consider adding OpenSSL too.
+Or python, or what-have-you.
+So...

-The idea will be to build `hello.c` for each of these platforms and automatically build it in a matching container.
-The extra nice part of this is that the host platform is entirely irrelevant.
+The idea will be to build `hello.c` for each of these platforms and "automatically" build it in a matching container.
+The extra nice part of this is that the host platform is now entirely irrelevant.
+It will generate the same outputs on MacOS, Linux, whatever.

 ---